 5.2 Plant material quality and health

 For field-grafted plants, the grower has sampled both the vines to be grafted and the budwood to be used in grafting prior to grafting taking place.
 Virus infected plant material is not used.
-See Notes for sampling procedure and viruses to be sampled for.
+See item explanation for sampling procedure and viruses to be sampled for.

 Purchased clonal material is accompanied by a certificate that verifies the variety, clone, rootstock, quantity, date, and source.